FAQ

 What are the Traditions?

 We’ve heard that the steps are here to save us as individuals and the traditions are here to save the group.
 The steps are what we as individuals do to get well.
-The traditions are the things the groups honor to stay healthy and effective as a Fellowship.
+The traditions are the things the groups honor to stay healthy and effective as a fellowship.
 Once you have worked all 12 Steps with a sponsor we suggest you review the 12 Traditions with your sponsor to ensure the continued effectiveness of our 12 Step and 12 Tradition Fellowship.
-You’ll find the 12 Traditions in the short form listed under the Read More tab.
 For further study of the Traditions we suggest the Traditions portion of the book “The Twelve Steps and Twelve Traditions” published in 1953 but still meaningful today.

 We rent the space from churches to be able to conduct our meetings.
 We are a spiritual program and each member’s religion or lack of if it is not something we look to change.